It is an

 Who is in the Network?

-We are a group of dedicated climate and resilience professionals dedicated to working together to identify immediate solutions to motivated and catalyze long-term action and impacts.
+We are a group of dedicated climate and resilience professionals dedicated to working together to identify immediate solutions to catalyze long-term action and impacts.

 BluePoint assists public agencies, local governments, organizations, and non-profits to better achieve their vision and mission through comprehensive strategic and policy planning services grounded in financial feasibility and market realities.
 We specialize in complex, multi-stakeholder planning processes, providing facilitative leadership to reach our clients' goals.